 Visit The Doctor

 Right after the accident, you should always visit the hospital and get checked by a medical professional, regardless, of whether or not you have been injured.
 Sometimes, your adrenaline and shock may confuse you into believing that you are not injured, when in fact, you may have had a concussion or another serious injury.
 The only and the best solution is to visit a doctor.
 Upon getting treated, your doctor will file a report.
 You can ask for a copy of it and use it as supporting evidence, proving that you obtained your injuries from that accident.

-Our auto accident attorneys in Los Angeles always advise everyone to get checked for any “hidden” injuries and get treated on time to prevent any other injuries from happening.
+An auto accident attorney in Los Angeles always advises everyone to get checked for any “hidden” injuries and get treated on time to prevent any other injuries from happening.
 Do that, and you will have a strong case to present with enough evidence to support it.

 Keep a Daily Diary Of Your Injuries

 Even though it may seem like a time-consuming activity, you should always keep track of your injuries and your current treatment progress.
 Always mark the date, time and how you are feeling at the time.
 Keep records of when you visited the hospital and note any changes in your condition.
 Your diary can also be used as evidence in your case, proving that you actually had symptoms of a certain condition that you have developed as a result of a car accident.

 In addition to your physical injuries and condition, also mark down how you are feeling.
 This involves your current psychological state.
 It is no secret that juries reward non-economic damages on a regular basis.
-Speak with our Los Angeles Car Accident Attorney at the Law Offices of Howard Craig Kornberg to learn how you can recover your pain and suffering damages resulting from another person’s negligence.
+Speak with a Los Angeles Car Accident Attorney at the Law Offices of Howard Craig Kornberg to learn how you can recover your pain and suffering damages resulting from another person’s negligence.